The Quest (1996 film): Casting

 Roger Moore was pursued aggressively by Van Damme for the role of Lord Dobbs, and did not initially have second thoughts about the Belgian directing the film.
-He thought it would be a good occasion spend time in an exotic locale with his girlfriend Christina Tholstrup.
+He thought it would be a good occasion to spend time in an exotic locale with his girlfriend Christina Tholstrup.
 In her autobiography, Tatum O'Neal claims that the Belgian courted her for the part of journalist Carrie Newton, assuring her she was his number one choice.
 The two ended up having a brief romance, but Van Damme later reconsidered his offer and Janet Gunn was hired.

 Van Damme had a hand in picking several of the film's fighters.
 The climactic opponent, a fanciful Mongolian wrestler named Khan, was played by Abdel Qissi, a Moroccan–Belgian with a background in striking.
 The brother of Michel Qissi, he had already played the final antagonist in Lionheart.
 Frequent Van Damme associate Peter Malota contributed to the fight choreography and played a Spanish fighter, although he wore an Albanian Eagle on his belt as a tribute to his real-life origins.
 Stefanos Miltsakakis was another favorite of the star, and appropriately portrayed the Greek contender.
 French–Algerian Azedine Nouri was also a minor celebrity for his breaking, and was invited to be part of the film after appearing at a Paris-Bercy martial arts festival attended by Van Damme.
 Sheldon Lettich recommended two of the fighters: César Carneiro, who had appeared in his capoeira-themed Only the Strong, and Takis Trigellis, an acquaintance of his agent.
 Among other prospects was a young Darren Shahlavi, who turned down the offer after being told by Diamant that he would have to pay his own airfare and housing if he wanted the job.